 - 25% to instructor is sale is made through Udemy’s ad program.

-This means that if you are relying on Udemy to promote your course for you, you are only going to receive 25%-50% of the sale price of your course.
-There are two ways to look at this:
+If you are relying on Udemy to promote your course for you, you are only going to receive 25%-50% of the sale price of your course.

 Teachable has several pricing options.
-You can get started on the platform for free, but there are several pricing tiers to choose from that give you access to more advanced features and lower transaction fees.
+You can get started on the platform for free if you like (you just need to scroll down a bit to find the free signup link), but there are several pricing tiers to choose from that give you access to more advanced features and lower transaction fees.

 - Free Plan: $1+10% per transaction + credit card fees ($.30 + 2.9% per transaction)